What is Exposure Science?

 - Enforce Environmental and Health and Safety Regulations

 The diagram below, reprinted with permission from the National Research Council’s 2012 report “Exposure Science in the 21st Century: A Vision and a Strategy”, illustrates the central role of Exposure Science in understanding the relationship between the presence of hazardous agents in the environment, and their effects on human health.

-- Master of Science (MS) in Occupational and Environmental Exposure Science
+- Master of Science (MS) in Exposure Science or Occupational Hygiene

 - PhD, Environmental and Occupational Hygiene